 Top 5 survey site picks for college students:

-Branded Surveys has an amazing selection of e-gift card options (or PayPal, if you prefer) to choose from.
-Take surveys and refer your friends to earn points which you can redeem for a great seelction of rewards with this fun, attractive website.
+Branded Surveys has an amazing selection of e-gift card options (or PayPal, and cash bank transfers if you prefer) to choose from.
+Take surveys and refer your friends to earn points which you can redeem for a great selection of rewards with this fun, attractive website. $1.00 joining bonus offered to new members.

-Pinecone has consistently been one of the top rated survey sites on SurveyPolice for many years now.
-Receive $3 for each survey you complete – it’s that simple.
-Choose from cash, gift card, and merchandise options.
+Pinecone has consistently been one of the top rated survey sites on SurveyPolice for many years in a row.
+Receive $3 for each online survey you complete – it’s that simple.
+Choose from cash, gift card, and merchandise options to collect your rewards.

-If you like politics, YouGov is a great fit.
-Take interesting political surveys and polls and earn rewards such as cash, e-gift cards, and more.
+If you like politics, YouGov is the site for you!
+Take interesting political surveys (that are frequently published in the media) and opinion polls to earn rewards such as cash, e-gift cards, and more.
 Product testing opportunities, mobile surveys, and a refer-a-friend program are also available.

 If you like short surveys and polls and gift cards, Tellwut is the site for you.
-Create polls, answer polls and participate in short surveys to earn e-gift cards from your favorite retailers as well as options for pre-paid credit cards.
+Create polls, answer polls and participate in short surveys to earn e-gift cards from your favorite retailers.
+If you prefer something more cash-like, choose to be paid by pre-paid credit card.

-Take online and mobile surveys in exchange for $10 payments to your PayPal account, or choose to receive an Amazon e-voucher or iTunes e-gift card instead.
-Rewards are typically awarded within a few hours of request.
+Take online and mobile surveys in exchange for $10 payments made to your PayPal account, or choose to receive an Amazon e-voucher or iTunes e-gift card instead.
+Rewards are typically awarded within a few hours of request and hundreds of thousands of dollars worth of rewards are awarded to members every month.